psilons/system-setup-notes/software/windows_tools.md

   [here](https://listoffreeware.com/list-of-best-free-text-to-speech-software/).
 - Speech-To-Text:
   Windows 10 has built-in, search speech recognition in control panel.
-  [SpeechNotes](https://speechnotes.co/) is an online tool(follow below google docs instruction to turn on mic).
+  [SpeechNotes](https://speechnotes.co/) is an online tool(follow below Google Docs instruction to turn on mic).
   [Amazon Transcribe](https://aws.amazon.com/transcribe/) is not free.
 There are mobile apps for this too.
 See more [here](https://zapier.com/blog/best-text-dictation-software/).